caoccao/Javet/docs/tutorial/advanced/expose_json_node_in_v8.rst

 The only drawback is that some time has to be spent on the development of the wrapper class.

-Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/tutorial/TestJsonNodeInV8.java>` for detail.
+Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/tutorial/TestJsonNodeInV8.java>` for details.